zeerayne/sddm-hyprland/README.md

 # Installation

 Base installation guide for sddm-hyprland.
-This should work on any distro that has sddm and hyprland installed.
+This should work on any distro that provides sddm and hyprland.

 ### Manual (makefile)